amrit54742/CS220-Assignments/README.md

 # CS220--Assignments
-This Repository contains my solutions of all the assignments of course CS220.
+This Repository contains all of my assignment solutions for the course CS220, instructed by Prof. Urbi Chatterjee.

+Group Members:
+1. Amrit kumar
+2. Yash Gupta